mpociot/TiScreenshotDetection/README.md

 Detect when someone takes a screenshot in your iOS app.

+### Important info ###

+Due to an iOS restriction this module only triggeres an event **after** the screenshot was taken!
+It is no longer possible to prevent iOS from taking a screenshot!

 ## Installation
 ### Get it [![gitTio](http://gitt.io/badge.png)](http://gitt.io/component/de.marcelpociot.screenshot)
 Download the latest distribution ZIP-file and consult the [Titanium Documentation](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) on how install it, or simply use the [gitTio CLI](http://gitt.io/cli):